-Gas chromatography (GC) should be used as the reference or preferred method to analyse oxygen impurities, except for water and particulate content.
+Gas chromatography (GC) should be used as the reference or preferred method to analyse nitrogen impurities, except for odour, water, and particulate content.

 A mass spectrometer coupled with a gas chromatography (GC-MS) may be used as an alternative to simple gas chromatography so as to avoid possible interferences (especially for the hydrocarbons).